 About the Congregation

 The church has been the site of a number of British celebrity weddings.
 In the early years of the church, French poet Stephane Mellarme married there.
 In the 1889, English composer Edward Elgar wed at Brompton Oratory.
-In 1926, it was the site of the wedding of British suspense film maker Alfred Hitchcock.
+And in 1926, it was the site of the wedding of British suspense filmmaker Alfred Hitchcock.